davecparker/code12/API.md

 void update( )
 ```
 The `update` function is called at the beginning of each update cycle.
-Update cycles start after the `setup` function has completed and then
+Update cycles start after the `start` function has completed and then
 repeat continuously at 60 times per second.

 One use of update cycles is to achieve object motion and animation.